Written September 20, 2021

 redis-cli --user "$REDIS_USERNAME" --tls --cacert /path/to/root_ca.crt config set tls-cert-file ${CERT_FILE}

-.
-But it does support dynamic configuration, and if you set the tls-cert-file
+SIGHUP.
+But it does support dynamic configuration, and if you set the tls-cert-file directive it will reload the cert.

 This is the recommended approach to force a certificate reload.